-Understanding the different types of grasses found in lawns across the UK (or which ever country you live in) can go a long way in helping you ensure you’re taking proper care of your garden.
+Understanding the different types of grasses found in lawns across the UK (or whichever country you live in) can go a long way in helping you ensure you are taking proper care of your garden.

-With this knowledge you’ll find it easier to identify which grasses you actually have in your own garden, therefore you’ll know how to treat your lawn more effectively and you’ll be able to make better judgements when making soil amendments.
+With this knowledge you will find it easier to identify which grasses you actually have in your own garden, therefore you will know how to treat your lawn more effectively and you will be able to make better judgements when making soil amendments.

-All the grasses may not apply to you but I think they’re worth learning anyway… you know, just in case.
+All the grasses may not apply to you, but I think they are worth knowing about anyway… you know, just in case.

-Below I’ve ran through 4 main grass types found in the UK.
+Below I have ran through 4 main grass types found in the UK.

 This particular strain of perennial ryegrass has a short growth period and has the ability to grow more tillers (stem of the grass shoots) which make for a thicker lawn.
-Not only that but it’s cheaper than most other types of grass and it’s very resistant to wear so it can be used by a variety of different homeowners.
+Not only that but it is cheaper than most other types of grass and it is very resistant to wear, so it can be used by a variety of different homeowners.
 It also recovers very quickly so is great for a busy lawn with lots of traffic.

 Although, it does come with a few downsides.

-It requires quite a bit of mowing each week (at least 2x per week), you need to apply a substantial amount of fertiliser to keep it growing healthily and it produces loads of clippings which as I’m sure you know, are a pain to deal with.
+It requires quite a bit of mowing each week (around twice per week), you need to apply a substantial amount of fertiliser to keep it growing healthily and it produces loads of grass clippings, which as I am sure you know, can be a pain to dispose of.

-So you are going to need to commit some effort to reap the benefits of this grass but it could be totally worth it!
+So, you are going to need to commit some effort to reap the benefits of this grass type, but it could be totally worth it!

 Annual Meadow Grass

-You’ll most often see this type of grass on golf courses and bowling greens.
-It tends to avoid acidic soils, as well as soils that are low in phosphate, and is particularly sensitive to drought, which is why you most commonly see them in areas which are regularly maintained.
+You will most often see this type of grass on golf courses and bowling greens.
+It tends to avoid acidic soils, as well as soils that are low in phosphate.
+Annual meadow grass is particularly sensitive to drought, which is why you most commonly see them in areas which are regularly maintained.

 Because of its ability to produce large amounts of seed and that it has a very dense, shallow rooting system, annual meadow grass can grow and survive in the harshest of environments, like cracks in pavements.
-This is why it is classed a weed grass.
+This is the reason why it is classed as a weed grass.

 This grass tends to look lighter than most others, especially during times of low fertility and drought.

-If you’ve got a particularly shaded garden then this is the type of grass you’ll want to be using.
+If you have a particularly shaded garden then this is the type of grass you will want to consider having.

 Although if you live in a warm climate then you will want to watch out, this grass doesn’t cope too well in areas with warm temperatures.

-Another thing to watch out for it that it’s not as wear resistant as other grasses and it can take some time to germinate.
+Another thing to watch out for it that it is not as wear resistant as other grasses and it can take some time to germinate.

 The fact that it can survive in the most difficult of conditions is why it is seen throughout the entire UK.

-There you go, now you should have a bit of a better understanding of the grass types available, what grass you have in your garden, how to treat it properly and if you need to make any amendments, you should be confident in doing so.
+Now you should have a bit of a better understanding of the grass types available, what grass you have in your garden, how to treat it properly and if you need to make any amendments, you should be confident in doing so.